Explanation Generation for Contradiction Reconciliation with LLMs: Rationale against Aggregating NLI Judge Models

 \section{Rationale against Aggregating NLI Judge Models}

-Constraining a given judge model to evaluate explanations for only instances it had considered ``\textit{contradiction}'' aligns with our intuition that, if the judge had already predicted that ``\textit{Entailment}'' for a premise-hypothesis pair in the first place, then an explanation cannot be fairly said to be successful either way (e.g. when given the premise combined with the explanation, the judge simply maintains its ``\textit{Entailment}'' prediction).
+When calculating our metrics in Section \ref{subsec:metrics}, we take into account a judge's assessment only with respect to instances it had considered ``\textit{contradiction}'' in the first place.
+This aligns with our intuition that, if the judge had already predicted that ``\textit{Entailment}'' for a premise-hypothesis pair in the first place, then an explanation cannot be fairly said to be successful either way (e.g. when given the premise combined with the explanation, the judge simply maintains its ``\textit{Entailment}'' prediction).
+In this sense, using multiple judges also allows us to broaden coverage of what we can fairly assess within our selected dataset.

 With this constraint in mind, aggregating the judges as an ensemble jury and identifying the set of valid instances for evaluation would have posed methodological issues depending on the method used.
 On one hand, if a premise-hypothesis instance is selected by majority-voting (i.e. more than half of the judges predict ``\textit{Contradiction}''), some individual judges within that ensemble might have actually predicted ``Entailment'' for the premise-hypothesis pair, hence disqualifying their judgments of the associated explanations.
 On the other hand, if a premise-hypothesis instance is selected only by a unanimous ``\textit{Contradiction}'' prediction by all judges, this would render the selection process susceptible to outlier predictions and unnecessarily reduce the size of our evaluation dataset.